IronCoreLabs/recrypt-node-binding/README.md

 yarn compile
 ```

-This will produce an `index.node` file within the `native` directory.
-This file can then be included within a NodeJS file by simply requiring the file, e.g.
+This will produce an `index.node` file within the `bin-package` directory.
+This file can be used directly, or via index.js:

 ```
-const recrypt = require('index.node');
+const recrypt = require('index.js');
 ```

 ### Benchmarks

 -   From this repos root, run `npm i` or `yarn`.
--   Run `npm/yarn run compile` to compile the Rust source into a `native/index.node` module.
+-   Run `npm/yarn run compile` to compile the Rust source into a `bin-package/index.node` module.
 -   Run `npm/yarn run benchmark`.

 ### Unit Tests

 -   From this repos root, run `npm i` or `yarn`.
--   Run `npm/yarn run compile` to compile the Rust source into a `native/index.node` module.
+-   Run `npm/yarn run compile` to compile the Rust source into a `bin-package/index.node` module.
 -   Run `npm/yarn run test`.

 Copyright (c) 2021 IronCore Labs, Inc.